Myths and Facts about Dyslexia

 myths and facts about dyslexia

-7. Children or individuals with low IQs can’t have dyslexia.
+7. People with low IQs can’t have dyslexia.

 8. Individuals with dyslexia will never learn to read.